 I loved being pregnant, I didn’t love the 4 months of morning sickness but luckily I had just changed jobs from a livery yard to a recruitment office.
-After 4 months of feeling nauseous I perked up just in time for Christmas.
-I had a lovely month then got a terrible bug and ended up having to spend a few days in hospital.
+After 4 months of feeling nauseous, I perked up just in time for Christmas.
+I had a lovely month then got a terrible bug and ended up having to spend a few days in the

 The positive side of that was that I spent those few days on the antenatal ward watching women checking in, going into labour, going up to the labour ward and coming back down with their babies.
 Those women coped with labour amazingly well and some would turn down pain relief even though they sounded like they were in major pain.
 It made me realise that labour was totally bearable and removed any fears I had of labour.
 The care I received whilst there was fantastic and I was really looking forward to going back there to have my baby!